juicedata/juicefs/docs/en/guide/gateway.md

   mc admin group COMMAND [COMMAND FLAGS | -h] [ARGUMENTS...]

 COMMANDS:
-  add      Add users to a new or existing group remove   Remove a group or its members info     Display group info list     Display a list of groups enable   Enable a group disable  Disable a group
+  add      add users to a new or existing group remove   remove group or members from a group info     display group info list     display list of groups enable   enable a group disable  disable a group
 ```

 #### Anonymous access management